himayattiwana/UCS654-Predictive-Analytics-using-Statistics/Assignment 6/README.md

-# Physics-Driven Synthetic Data Generation and Regression Model Evaluation
+# Simulation-Driven Data Generation and Regression Model Evaluation

-This project implements a simulation-based approach to generate structured synthetic data using mathematical modelling and evaluates machine learning regression algorithms on the generated dataset.
+This project demonstrates how mathematical modelling and simulation can be used to generate synthetic datasets and evaluate machine learning regression algorithms.

-The workflow demonstrates how modelling, simulation, and machine learning integrate to form a complete analytical pipeline.
+Instead of using externally collected data, a physics-based simulation is implemented to produce structured observations governed by projectile motion equations.
+The generated dataset is then used to train and compare multiple machine learning models.

 ---

-## Project Objective
+## Objective

-The objective of this work is to:
+The aim of this project is to:

-- Design a physics-based simulation system
+- Develop a simulation-based data generation workflow
-- Generate synthetic training data using mathematical equations
+- Create synthetic data using mathematical modelling
-- Train regression models on simulation-generated observations
+- Train regression models on simulated observations
 - Evaluate predictive performance using statistical metrics
-- Compare linear, nonlinear, and ensemble learning approaches
+- Compare model effectiveness for nonlinear systems

-This approach is particularly useful when real-world data collection is expensive, time-consuming, or impractical.
+This approach highlights the integration of modelling, simulation, and machine learning.

 ---

-## System Overview
+## Simulation Overview

-A projectile motion model is used to generate synthetic observations.
-The system is governed by deterministic physical equations, while Gaussian noise is introduced to simulate measurement uncertainties.
+Projectile motion is used as the physical system for simulation.
+The motion is governed by deterministic equations, while Gaussian noise is added to simulate real-world measurement uncertainty.

-This produces a dataset similar to sensor-generated readings in real-world environments.
+The simulation produces structured data similar to readings obtained from sensors in engineering systems.

 ---

 ## Mathematical Model

-Projectile range is calculated using:
+Projectile range equation:

 R = (v² · sin(2θ)) / g

 Where:

-- v = initial velocity
+- v = launch velocity
 - θ = launch angle
 - g = gravitational acceleration (9.81 m/s²)

-The nonlinear structure of this equation makes it ideal for testing machine learning algorithms.
+This nonlinear equation makes the dataset suitable for regression analysis.

 ---